 VEDANTAM: The rest of the team unanimously agreed.
 The little boy was brought back from the morgue.

 LAUB: The child came back in a body bag, and we did the whole thing as if the child was awake.

 VEDANTAM: It took 25 minutes to complete the surgery.
-I interviewed Don several times for this story.
+I interviewed Don several times for the story.
 I pushed hard to understand why he decided to operate on Salvador.

-What were you telling yourself, again, emotionally that made you change your mind, that made you say, yes, I recognize there's a risk, but I have to do this?
+What were you telling yourself, again, emotionally that made you change your mind that made you say, yes, I recognize this is a risk, but I have to do this?

 VEDANTAM: And you said it's worth...